RodShokrian/UniWatch/README.md

-The React component structure for notebooks mirrored that of notes: the NotebookIndex component renders a list of CondensedNotebooks as subcomponents, along with one ExpandedNotebook, kept track of by NotebookStore.selectedNotebook().

-NotebookIndex render method:

-render: function () {
-  return ({this.state.notebooks.map(function (notebook) {
-    return <CondensedNotebook notebook={notebook} />
-  }
-  <ExpandedNotebook notebook={this.state.selectedNotebook} />)
-}
-Tags

-As with notebooks, tags are stored in the database through a tag table and a join table.
-The tag table contains the columns id and tag_name.
-The tagged_notes table is the associated join table, which contains three columns: id, tag_id, and note_id.

-Tags are maintained on the frontend in the TagStore.
-Because creating, editing, and destroying notes can potentially affect Tag objects, the NoteIndex and the NotebookIndex both listen to the TagStore.
-It was not necessary to create a Tag component, as tags are simply rendered as part of the individual Note components.

-tag screenshot

-Future Directions for the Project
+## Future Directions for the Project

-In addition to the features already implemented, I plan to continue work on this project.
-The next steps for FresherNote are outlined below.
+In addition to the currently implemented features, I plan to continue expanding the site's functionality through these additional features.

+## Data Visualization

+Ultimately, University Watch is a tool for comparing colleges.
+Future iterations of the site will include charts and graphs to measure the relative costs and admission criteria of different institutions.
+I plan to use the Recharts library to implement this feature.

-Search
+## Refined Search Features

-Searching notes is a standard feature of Evernote.
-I plan to utilize the Fuse.js library to create a fuzzy search of notes and notebooks.
-This search will look go through tags, note titles, notebook titles, and note content.

-Direct Messaging

-Although this is less essential functionality, I also plan to implement messaging between FresherNote users.
-To do this, I will use WebRTC so that notifications of messages happens seamlessly.
+Currently, the search bar is only able to search for universities by name.
+I plan to implement a more robust search feature that will be able to filter universities by data fields, including scores, costs, or admissions rates.